Certified Reinforcement Learning with Logic Guidance: Proofs

-\begin{corollary} If no policy in the \rbtl{finite-state} MDP~$\textbf{M}$ can be generated to satisfy the property $ \varphi $, LCQL yields in the limit a policy that is closest (according to the previous Definition) to satisfying the given LTL formula $\varphi$. \end{corollary}
+\begin{corollary} If no policy in the MDP~$\mathfrak{M}$ can be generated to satisfy the property~$ \varphi $, LCRL yields in the limit a policy that is closest (according to the previous Definition) to satisfying the given LTL formula $\varphi$. \end{corollary}